kakashidinho/HQEngine/README.md

 	- Build solution.
 	- Output dll and exe files are in "/HQEngine/VS/Output/Debug" folder.
 	- Run "test" project inside Visual Studio.
 Don't run "test.exe" directly in "/HQEngine/VS/Output/Debug" folder.
+- Windows Store App:
+	- Open Windows Store App's solution "/HQEngine/VS2012/WindowsStoreApp/HQEngine/HQEngine.sln".
+Note: Be sure to use Windows 8 version if you are using VS Express.
+	- Build and run "test" project.
+- Windows Phone 8:
+	- Open Windows Phone's solution "/HQEngine/VS2012/WindowsPhone/HQEngine/HQEngine.sln".
+Note: Be sure to use Windows Phone version if you are using VS Express.
+	- Build and run "testWP" project.
 - Android:
 	- Open Cygwin.
 (If using Windows)
 	- Build .so file for the "test" project: